skip to content

 What Does Renter Insurance Cover?

-Renter’s insurance covers the personal property within the rented space.
-If you are renting ad have this coverage, then you have protection in case a fire or some other event occurs that causes the loss of your personal property.
+The renter’s insurance covers the personal property within the rented space.
+If you are renting and have this coverage, then you have protection in case a fire or some other event occurs that causes the loss of your personal property.
 It will not pay to repair damage to the rented structure itself.
 It may also contain personal liability insurance.

 What Does Commercial Property Insurance Cover?

 Commercial property insurance is essentially homeowner’s insurance but for businesses.
 It will pay for the damages to the building incurred as a result of the ‘covered loss.’
 The personal injury liability coverage also protects against liability incurred while advertising.
 In addition, it is common for there to be ‘business interruption’ coverage.
-This coverage pays for losses incurred while the property is being repaired and cannot be used.
+This coverage pays for losses incurred while the property is being repaired and cannot be used such as the COVID shutdown claims.

 What Can I Do if There is a Coverage Dispute?